dheerajyadav0/dheerajyadav0/README.md

 ###

 <p align="left">🌟 Passionate Developer & Lifelong Learner<br>Hi, I'm a dedicated problem solver with a keen interest in crafting efficient and scalable solutions.
 With expertise in both front-end and back-end development, I love building user-friendly applications and exploring innovative technologies.
-My journey is driven by curiosity and a commitment to continuous growth. 🚀<br>-📫 How to reach me zdheerajyadav@gmail.com</p>
+My journey is driven by curiosity and a commitment to continuous growth. 🚀</p>

 ###
 <h3 align="left">Connect with me:</h3>